Benesch, Friedlander, Coplan & Aronoff LLP Benesch, Friedlander, Coplan & Aronoff LLP

 • Successfully defended the former owner of a secondary lead smelter against an $800 million Superfund claim seeking the cleanup of over 8,000 off-site residential properties allegedly contaminated by the aerial deposition of lead emitted from the smelter.
 The court agreed with our arguments that (1) a cutting-edge geostatistical analysis of the site data demonstrated that no detectable lead emissions reached the residential properties and (2) air emissions from the former facility were not legally actionable.

 • Successfully defended an Ohio manufacturing company against an enforcement action brought by the Ohio Environmental Protection Agency regarding a groundwater contamination plume emanating from the client’s property, even though our client was addressing the matter under Ohio’s Voluntary Action Program.
-On appeal to Ohio’s Environmental Review Appeals Commission, we obtained summary judgment that the voluntary cleanup program’s “safe harbor” provision barred Ohio EPA’s claims.
+On appeal to Ohio’s Environmental Review Appeals Commission, we obtained summary judgment that the voluntary cleanup program’s “safe harbor” provision barred the Ohio EPA’s claims.

 • Negotiated the settlement of a U.S. EPA Superfund claim for costs incurred to replace residential drinking water wells with municipal water lines in an area in New Hampshire contaminated with 1,4-dioxane.